Skip to main content

 If you select the Date as a Question Type, the Question Node automatically renders a datepicker if the channel supports it.
 Refer to Datepicker for more information.

-This section appears if you’ve selected the LLM-extracted Entity question type.Before using this Question type, set the Generative AI provider in the Settings.
+This section appears if you’ve selected the LLM-extracted Entity question type.Before using this Question type, set the LLM provider in the Settings.
 You can configure the Node to either use the default model defined in the Settings or choose a specific configured LLM.

 ParameterTypeDescription